 That's why we've included a special selection of little-known locations within the custom itinerary you'll receive as part of your vacation package.
 We promise you’ll be one of the few at some of these spots so that you can take joy in the moment.

 Make the most of a fleeting visit to Iceland!
-Check the booking availability by pressing “Choose a date” above.
+Check availability by choosing a date.

 The Blue Lagoon is a geothermal spa and is the single most popular attraction in Iceland.

 The water is rich in silica and sulphur that helps make your skin shine like a baby.
 The Blue Lagoon also operates a Research and Development facility that helps find cures for skin ailments using the mineral-rich water.

 The temperature in the bathing and swimming area is very comfortable, and averages 37–39 °C (98–102 °F).
 There´s a restaurant there and it´s a truly romantic and beautiful place one should not miss while in Iceland.

 Reykjavik is the capital of Iceland and the northernmost capital of a sovereign state in the world.

 Despite a small population (120.000 and more than 200.000 in the Greater Reykjavik area), it is a vibrant city that draws an ever increasing number of visitors.
 It is the financial, cultural and governmental centre of Iceland.
 It also has a reputation of being one of the cleanest and safest cities in the world.